Flagsmith/edge-proxy/readme.md

 ## Development

 ### Requirement:
-* Redis: In order to run the test please make sure environment variables `redis_host` and `redis_port` are set correctly
+* Redis: In order to run the test please make sure environment variables `REDIS_HOST` and `REDIS_PORT` are set correctly